 In September 2019, the public learned of a whistleblower complaint regarding a July phone call between Trump and Ukrainian President Volodymyr Zelensky.
 The complaint, which was corroborated by the acting Ambassador to Ukraine, stated that Trump had threatened to withhold U.S. foreign aid money until Zelensky promised to investigate Hunter Biden, son of leading Democratic 2020 candidate Joe Biden, for suspicious dealings in Ukraine.

-The White House denied any "quid pro quo," but the administration's response was muddled.
-Rudy Giuliani, who was accused of helping Trump put pressure on Ukrainian officials to investigate Biden, made several media appearances in his capacity as Trump's personal attorney that only created more confusion and suspicion.
-By late November, it was clear that the Democrats felt confident enough in their case for wrongdoing and obstruction of Congress that they would go through with impeachment.
+The White House denied any "quid pro quo."
+Nonetheless, by late November, it was clear that the Democrats felt confident enough in their case for wrongdoing and obstruction of Congress that they would go through with impeachment.

 After both articles were approved in the House, the case then moved to a Senate trial, which began on January 16, 2020.
 U.S. Supreme Court chief justice John Roberts presided over the trial.
 On February 5, 2020, in a vote that again fell largely along party lines, the Senate voted to acquit President Trump on both charges.